Update: Justin Trudeau announced cannabis sales will begin October 17, 2018.

 A Brief Look at Canada Marijuana Laws for Medical Use

 Canada legalized medical marijuana in 2001.
-According to MedicalMarijuana.ca, a resource for information on Canada's medical marijuana program, patients with authorization from healthcare professionals can access medical marijuana products in three ways:
+According to MedicalMarijuana.ca, a resource for information on Canada's medical marijuana program, cardholders with authorization from healthcare professionals can access medical marijuana products in three ways:

 - Through Health Canada-registered & -licensed producers of cannabis products